Entity–attribute–value model: Example

 The example below illustrates symptoms findings that might be seen in a patient with pneumonia.

 The EAV data described above is comparable to the contents of a supermarket sales receipt (which would be reflected in a Sales Line Items table in a database).
 The receipt lists only details of the items actually purchased, instead of listing every product in the shop that the customer might have purchased but didn't.
-Like the clinical findings for a given patient, the sales receipt is sparse.
+Like the clinical findings for a given patient, the sales receipt is a compact representation of inherently sparse data.